microsoft/vscode-docs/docs/remote/containers-advanced.md

 ## Adding another local file mount

-You can add a volume bound to any local folder using by following the appropriate steps below based on what you reference in `devcontainer.json`:
+You can add a volume bound to any local folder by using the following appropriate steps, based on what you reference in `devcontainer.json`:

 * **Dockerfile or image**: Add the following to the `runArgs` property in this same file: